shurjopay-plugins/sp-plugin-python/README.md

 This document is intended for the developers and technical personnel of merchants and service providers who want to integrate the shurjoPay online payment gateway using python.

+## How to use this shurjoPay Plugin

-### Use `pip` to install this plugin inside your project environment
+#### Use `pip` to install this plugin inside your project environment

 ```
 pip install shurjopay-plugin
 ```

-### Create a .env file inside your project's root directory.
+#### Create a .env file inside your project's root directory.
 Here is a sample .env configuration
 ```
 SP_USERNAME=sp_sandbox
 SP_PASSWORD=pyyk97hu&6u6